thebrumby/HotWalletClaimer/README.md

 This Python script aids in mining (claiming) the cryptocurrency "HOT" through the "HereWalletBot", a free-to-use, Telegram-based Web3-enabled app operating on the NEAR Protocol blockchain.
 To maximize rewards, users need to frequently visit the app to claim tokens.
 The script automates this process by initiating claims immediately once the wallet is full.
 If the wallet isn't yet filled, it calculates the time until completion and waits for the optimal moment to claim, minimizing network load and reducing Gas Fees.

-💡 **TIP:** Although you cannot register multiple wallets to a single Telegram account, this script enables you to manage multiple pre-existing HereWallet accounts with just one Telegram login by handling each account in its own separate virtual browser session.
-Alternatively, you can manage each wallet with its own individual Telegram login if preferred.
+💡 **TIP:** Although you cannot register multiple wallets to a single Telegram account, this script enables you to manage multiple pre-existing HereWallet accounts with just one Telegram login by handling each Wallet in a separate virtual browser session.
+Alternatively, you can manage each Wallet with its own Telegram login if preferred.

 If you find this script useful, please consider [buying me a coffee](https://www.buymeacoffee.com/HotWallletBot) as a token of appreciation.
 To join the HereWallet game and further support my efforts, you can use [this link](https://t.me/herewalletbot/app?startapp=3441967-village-85935) to make me your referrer, which helps me earn extra tokens.
 Thank you in advance for any support!

-💡 **TIP:** For straightforward unattended claim management, novice users may find [SCREEN](#screen) invaluable.
-Alternatively, more experienced Linux users will appreciate the additional features provided by [PM2](#pm2).
+💡 **TIP:** For a straightforward, easily visualized, unattended claim process, novice users may find [SCREEN](#screen) a helpful tool.
+Alternatively, more confident Linux users will benefit from the additional features provided by [PM2](#pm2).

 #### Windows 10 & 11 Users - Utilize WSL2 for a Seamless Experience:
 For detailed instructions on setting up your environment using Windows Subsystem for Linux 2 (WSL2), please refer to our [Windows Setup](#windows) section.

 <a name="quick-start"></a>
 #### Quick Start Installation (based on Ubuntu 20.04/22.04):
-Copy and paste the Quick Start command block into your terminal (or follow the manual steps below if you prefer).
+Copy and paste the Quick Start command block into your terminal (or follow the [Manual Steps](#manual-steps) below if you prefer).

    ```bash
    sudo apt install -y git || true && git clone https://github.com/thebrumby/HotWalletBot.git && cd HotWalletBot && chmod +x install.sh && ./install.sh